LasseD/BrickCounting/README.md

 | **RC's (previous results)**   | 1 | 24 | 1.560 | 119.580 | 10.166.403 | 915.103.765 |
 | **Models (our main results)** | 0 |  0 |     0 |   1.144 |   213.221* | 26.417.316* |

-See the detailed [findings page](http://c-mt.dk/counting/findings.php) for a breakdown of these numbers, and the [full paper](http://c-mt.dk/counting/?view=paper) for all details of the theory behind the numbers, as well as the software used to find them.
+See the detailed [findings page](http://c-mt.dk/counting/findings.php) for a breakdown of these numbers, or go directly to the [models page](http://c-mt.dk/counting/models.php) so see the models.
+The [full paper](http://c-mt.dk/counting/?view=paper) is currently under construction, and will contain all details of the theory behind the numbers, as well as the software used to find them.

 ## Terminology